ThemeBoy/SportsPress/readme.txt

 When you upgrade to one of the SportsPress Pro licenses, you can simply activate the Pro version without losing any of your data.
 Please note that we recommend that you do a complete backup whenever you make big changes to your website.

 == Changelog ==

+= 1.7.5 =
+* Fix - Calendars empty when no teams selected.

 = 1.7.4 =
 * Feature - Filter teams by competition and season on page load when editing event.